 What are parental rights?

-Parental rights cover a range of roles in a child’s life.
+Parental Responsibility covers a range of roles in a child’s life.
 The most important of these are providing a home for the child and protecting and maintaining them.
 Parental rights include control over the child’s name.
 Additionally, a person with parental rights is responsible for the child’s discipline, education, medical welfare or treatment and holding any property for the child until they are of age.

 In most cases, the biological mother is automatically given parental rights, but there are two ways to ensure parental responsibility for the father without involving the court.
 The father must either be married to the child’s mother or named on the birth certificate.
 For men who cannot meet either of these criteria, it’s important to know what legal rights a father has if he is not married and the rights of UK fathers who are not on the birth certificate.